Fake: Video of man spitting on bread is not from India

 Pls sanitize the outer covers of the bread you buy , bcoz we don't know which one has spit of disgusting x'hadis@narendramodi @AmitShah pic.twitter.com/pCko9IeKAU

-The video has been shared widely on the social media platforms.
+The video has been shared widely on social media platforms.
 However, this is not a video from India and has no link to the COVID-19.
 This video was in fact shot in Philippines in September 2019.

 In the video, it can be seen that the employee of Gardenia Philippines is stealing pieces of bread from the pack, which may cause contamination.
 The delivery man continues to perform his illegal activity although he is in public, the report also said.